You can listen to the article (narrated by a real person):

 While you can use paid ads to drive traffic onto your squeeze pages, there’s also another way to collect emails without making visitors leave the page they’re currently viewing.

-Every platform has their own name, but the principle behind them is the same – they offer a simple way to collect emails from the platform’s users.
+Every platform has its own name, but the principle behind them is the same – they offer a simple way to collect emails from the platform’s users.
 And why is it simple?
 It’s because the platforms prepopulate the lead capture form with the email address the user’s signed with.

 While this significantly increases the conversion rates, it also has a downside.
 Most of us are signed into Facebook using our personal email address and not our business one.
 And if you’re interested in capturing a B2B audience, this makes the process more complicated.